-30 Years Collection Advanced Fiddle Technique Advanced Style & Repertoire (Mixed Instruments) Andy Craig Arrangement Techniques (Mixed Instruments) Bill Elliott Bottle Bank Band Bryan Jackson Fiddle Day Fiddle Technique Fiddling Three Frank McLaughlin Geordie Night George Welch Halsway Manor Holly & Ivy James Hill Jimmy's Fiddle JSArts Laura Connolly Maddison's Thread May Tour 2017 Mick West Trio Morpeth Community Strings Morpeth Northumbrian Gathering North East Fiddle School Repertoire & Music Skills (Mixed Instruments) TFA Wisewood Folk Woolsington Strings
+30 Years Collection Advanced Advanced Fiddle Technique Advanced Style & Repertoire (Mixed Instruments) Andy Craig Arrangement Techniques (Mixed Instruments) Bill Elliott Bottle Bank Band Bryan Jackson Competent Beginner Fiddle Day Fiddle Technique Fiddling Three Frank McLaughlin Geordie Night George Welch Halsway Manor Harmony Historically Informed Summer School Holly & Ivy Intermediate James Hill Jimmy's Fiddle JSArts Laura Connolly Maddison's Thread May Tour 2017 Mick West Trio Mixed Instruments Morpeth Community Strings Morpeth Northumbrian Gathering North East Fiddle School Northumbrian Ranters Repertoire & Music Skills (Mixed Instruments) TFA Wisewood Folk Woolsington Strings

-- – Attending folk music sessions and joining in with the tunes
+- – attending folk music sessions and joining in or leading sets of tunes

-- – Playing in ceilidh and/or concert bands
+- – playing for dancing and/or in concert bands

 The workshop will typically take between 8 and 12 people from Friday evening until Sunday afternoon.
 All tuition, resources, accommodation, food and daytime refreshments are included.
 Sheet music and mp3 files of the tunes covered are sent out in advance, and recordings of exercises from the course are sent on to you afterwards.

-Places on Advanced Fiddle Techniques courses are available on application.
+Places on Advanced courses are available on application.
 For further information or to express your interest in this course, please email Ali (firstname.lastname@example.org)